 Theme the classrooms, school office or undercover area to different books.

-Run a book scavenger hunt (get kids to read books that relate to a certain ‘theme’ such a book with a colour in the title, a book with a girl/boys’ name in the title, a book about an animal, a book based on a true story, a book published before 1980, a book that their mum dad loved as a kid etc).
+Run a book scavenger hunt (get kids to read books that relate to a certain ‘theme’ such a book with a colour in the title, a book with a girl/boys’ name in the title, a book about an animal, a book based on a true story, a book published before 1980, a book that their mum or dad loved as a kid etc) or Book Bingo.
+Check out my free downloadable Book Bingo cards here.

 Have a second-hand book stall to fundraise extra money, or run a book swap.